jxnblk/mdx-deck/README.md

 ### Built-in Themes

 mdx-deck includes several built-in themes to change the look and feel of the presentation.
-Export a `theme` from your MDX file to enable a theme.
+Export `theme` from your MDX file to enable a theme.

 ```mdx
 export { dark as theme } from 'mdx-deck/themes'